balaji1312/sa_merging/README.md

 Code for our proposed SA Merge can be found under /merge

-/egs contains utterance ids for trainitest splits for the MyST and CMU Kids databases
+/egs contains utterance ids for train/test splits for the MyST and CMU Kids databases

 ## Getting Started